Zanee Summer Camp 2022

 Photos from 2019 Camp!

 This camp will focus on INDEPENDENT SKILLS to get YOU moving down the line ahead of your dog.
-Our four instructors will help you and your dog master independence obstacle performance and strengthen your teamwork through skill-building and coursework sessions!
-Camp is open to all level of dogs!
+Our world-class instructors will help you and your dog master independence obstacle performance and strengthen your teamwork through skill- building and coursework sessions!
+Camp is open to all levels of dogs!

 LOCATION: All workshops will be held outdoors on grass at Argus Ranch, 35612 212th Way SE, Auburn, WA 98092.
 If the weather doesn’t cooperate, we will move inside to the competition arena.